developerhackathon2021/developerhackathon2021/README.md

    * `description` -> your custom value
    * `destinationDelivery.destinationServerId` -> the `instanceId` value copied at step 3.
    ![Create a Destination](pictures/hackStep3.png?raw=true)
-7. Run this call.
+7. Run this `POST` API call.
-   Your output response should be similar to this:
+   Your output response should be similar to this one:
    ![Create a Destination Response](pictures/hackStep33.png?raw=true)
-   Save the instanceId from the response body, since we will use it in the next step.
+   From the successful response (201, Created) `Body` copy the `instanceId` value, since we will use it in the next step.
-8. Open `[Step4] Get destination` call.
+8. To check your destination was correctly created, open `[Step4] Get destination` API call.
-   Replace placeholder from the url with instanceId from 7th step.
+   Replace placeholder dummy value from the url with the `instanceId` value copied in the previous step(7).
    ![Get Destination](pictures/hackStep4.png?raw=true)
-9. Run this call.
+9. Execute this `GET` API call.
-   Your output response should be similar to this:
+   Your output response should be similar to this one:
    ![Get Destination Response](pictures/hackStep44.png?raw=true)

 ### Congratulations: your Destination has been created!
 Let's configure it through the UI!